Qarik-Group/operator-workshop/student/lab-1/README.md

 ## Team Up

-At this time, we're going to break into teams, and your goal will be to deploy a "hello world" BOSH release.
+At this time, we're going to break into teams, and your goal will be to deploy a "Hello World" BOSH release.
 We recommended the [zookeeper-release][zookeeper-release] for BOSH.

 First team to get all their teammates to deploy the BOSH release, wins 10